What Is a Good Act Score?

 I’m going to level with you here: a “good” ACT score is one that gets you into the institution you want to go to, into the program you want to join, and helps you get some extra financial aid if you need it.

 I know, I know, obvious, but the point is if you struggle with standardized testing (and you’re definitely not alone), getting anything above a 20 may be a total success, while others may have different expectations.
-While “good” is objective (and is more of a philosophical question than one with a hard and fast answer), we can definitely talk about averages.
+While “good” is subjective (and is more of a philosophical question than one with a hard and fast answer), we can definitely talk about averages.

 Nationwide, the average ACT score is 21 out of a possible score of 36.